 Compulsions are behaviors or actions that you are compelled to act out over and over.
 They’re usually done in an effort to make the obsessions go away.
 A person obsessed with germs or contamination might develop compulsive cleaning rituals.
 But still, the relief never lasts and the obsessive thoughts tend to reappear even stronger.
 This then leads the compulsive behaviors to cause even more anxiety because they become so urgent and time-consuming.
 It’s an unending cycle of obsessive thoughts to compulsive behaviors and back to obsessive thoughts, etc.

-Even though the causes aren’t known at this time, there are several theories about the causes of obsessive-compulsive disorder including:
+Even though the causes aren’t known at this time, there are several theories about the causes of the obsessive-compulsive disorder including:

 Several factors may interact to spark the development of OCD.
 Primary, underlying causes might also be influenced by hormonal changes, personality traits, and troubling life events.